alexlo703/Alex-s-BlueStampProfolio/index.md

 My first step was getting Gemini running on my Raspberry Pi with basic text interaction.
 I started by retrieving my Gemini API key from the link in Resource 3.
 I used the Gemini 1.5 Flash model for this project.
 Then, I installed the google.generativeai Python library, which lets you interact with Gemini models.
 Once the setup was complete, I ran the program and saw my name appear as Alex:—this meant I could now type messages directly to Gemini.
 To end the session, I simply type "quit" or "exit".

 The next step was enabling voice input and output.
 To do this, I installed the speech_recognition library, which allows the program to listen to and recognize what I’m saying.
 From there, the rest of the code was fairly similar to the original version, except I had to add parts for listening to my voice and converting it into text before sending it to Gemini.
+One challenge was that the reponse of the questions were too long, with one chemestry question taking 5 minutes to response.
+To solve this issue, I add a code where they would summarize the answer so it would speak no more then 10 seconds.
+This makes it so that I could get the infomation I need without it taking a long time.

 # Code